i-namekawa/Pymagor/README.md

 Supported platform(s)
 ------
 Pymagor is built upon Python and cross-platform libraries, meaning that it will be relatively easy to support Linux and Mac.
-However, at moment, Windows XP/7 is supported.
+However, at moment, only Windows XP/7 is supported.
-* MS-Windows 7, XP (win8 not tested)
+* MS-Windows 7, XP (seems working on win8 too.
+But didn't manage to run on [windows93](http://www.windows93.net/))
-* (Ubuntu? a previous version worked under Lucid. it may still work?)
+* (Ubuntu? a previous version worked under Lucid.
+It may still work?)
 * (Mac?
 I do not have one to test)